 Kids do Science!

 Sixth graders are engaged in conducting experiments related to our research.
 One of our key research goals is to understand seed germination requirements and persistence of seeds in the soil.
-In spring 2011, the students performed a seed germination experiment with the endangered species, Lasthenia conjugens.
-They assessed how different watering treatments would affect germination of seeds.
-The students observed that the highest number of seeds germinated from the bowls with intermediate watering levels.
+In 2011, 2012, and 2013, the students performed seed germination experiments with the endangered species, Lasthenia conjugens.
+They assessed how different watering treatments and different plant litter depths would affect germination of seeds.
+The students observed that the highest number of seeds germinated from the bowls with intermediate watering levels and with low levels of plant litter.
 Their results help us to interpret our observations of native vernal pool plant species in our restoration experiment.